TaleStation/TaleStation/README.md

 ## JollyStation, a /TG/ Station downstream.

-Something something work in progress.
+A work in progress.

+A sever with a HRP end goal, and fun for everyone.

+Join our DevBus for more information about development, or our main Discord for information about the game itself.

 ## Discords